YashDjsonDookun/coro-voice-scraper/README.md

 > Followed this tutorial: https://www.youtube.com/watch?v=gJY8D468Jv0

 ### A Python voice assistant that you can ask corona-virus related questions
-_(To note that the results would be based on data collected on 11th of May 2020)_

 #### Usage:
 ```